January 30, 2025

 What to See in N.Y.C.
 Galleries in January

-x This week in Newly Reviewed, Will Heinrich covers Raoul De Keyser’s elegance, Nicola Tyson’s camp sincerity, Susan Fortgang’s bright geometry and Dietmar Busse’s uncanny New York.
+This week in Newly Reviewed, Will Heinrich covers Raoul De Keyser’s elegance, Nicola Tyson’s camp sincerity, Susan Fortgang’s bright geometry and Dietmar Busse’s uncanny New York.
 Chelsea Raoul De Keyser Through March 1.
 David Zwirner, 519 West 19th Street and 525 West 19th Street, Manhattan; 212-517-8677, davidzwirner.com.
-The Belgian artist Raoul De Keyser
+The Belgian artist Raoul De Keyser (1930-2012) didn’t

 What to See in N.Y.C.
 Galleries in January Read More »